Jakus23/alphabet-of-thought/README.md

 - trivial text notation instead of boxes and arrows
 - recursive
 - no patterns or symbols
-- world class practices inspired by Python, ymal, JSON, Clojure, SQL, org and Markup
+- world class practices inspired by python, ymal, JSON, Clojure, SQL, org and Markup
 - ideal for working productively with computers

-There are 7 idea types and 5 relationship types
+There are 7 idea types and 6 relationship types

 ## ideas (the “tokens”)